Security at qub

 - Per-email limits on magic-link requests (prevents mailbox flooding)

-- Per-counter-party limits on pact invite emails (three per address per day)
+- Per-counter-party limits on pact invite emails (ten per recipient address per UTC day, the primary spam-relay mitigation; honest pacts almost never approach the cap)

 Limits are counters in our metadata store; exceeding them returns a 429 response with a Retry-After header.